-I.2 Crisis impact scales
+I.2 Electricity crisis scenario impact scale

-The consequences should be simulated based on the present knowledge of the system over at least the next four years.
+The impact of an electricity crisis scenario should be evaluated based on the present knowledge of the system and expected changes over at least the next four years.

-For the classification of operational impact of crisis, a five-step scale is used.
-Two different dimensions of impact (EENS% and LOLE) are used.
-These are treated independently as shown in Appendix I.3.
+A five-step classification scale is used in evaluating the impact.
+Two different dimensions of impact (EENSS% and LOLES) are used.
+These are treated independently in the evaluation of risk rating, as shown in Appendix I.3.